boshyxd/DiscordLLM/README.md

 Once the bot is running and invited to your server, you can interact with it using slash commands:

 - `/ask <your question>`: Ask the AI a question
-- `/help`: Display help information about the bot

 Example:
 ```